Cruz-Lopez-Carlos-Antonio/Mittag-Leffler-FNPKE/README.md

 #### 4.1.1 First example of application.
 FNPK-Insertion code was used to reproduce data that was reported by Polo-Labarrios et al. [6].
 For such task the following data was used:

-Numerical experiments are divided in two parts: in the first one, data that is reported by Polo-Labarrios et al. [6] by numerical means, is reproduced.
-In the second one, three different physical applications are studied: insertion, ramp and feedback reactivity.

-### 4.1 Comparison with a numerical solution.
-Polo-Labarrios et al. [6] solved the system given in Eq.
-(1) and Eq.
-(2) using the Laplace transform method, but they carried out the inversion process by numerical methods.
-The present work, by the contrary, solves such system in an analyticall way.
-Therefore, a comparison was made between these two approaches.
-The following table contains the data that was used to carry out the calculations:

 <details><summary>CLICK HERE to expand the parameters that were used to the first comparison.</summary>
 <p>